EpicOrange/riichi_advanced/documentation/TEST_american.md

 # [WIP] American Mah-Jongg (NMJL-style)

-The wall for American consists of the 1-9 character tiles (Craks), 1-9 circle tiles (Dots), 1-9 bamboo tiles (Bams), the four wind tiles, the three dragon tiles, the four flower tiles, the four season tiles, and eight American joker tiles.
+This documentation file contains the rules of American Mah-Jongg (NMJL-style), as might be implemented in an online client like Riichi Advanced.
+Full rules for real-life play may be found in the official rulebook published by the National Mah-Jongg League, [*Mah Jongg Made Easy*](https://www.nationalmahjonggleague.org/store.aspx).

-American Mah-Jongg differs from the "base Asian mahjong variant" many ways:
+Note that American Mah-Jongg differs from the "base Asian mahjong variant" in many ways, so your knowledge of those variants may not necessarily transfer.

 ## Fundamentals

+-  The wall for American consists of the 1-9 character tiles (Craks), 1-9 circle tiles (Dots), 1-9 bamboo tiles (Bams), the four wind tiles, the three dragon tiles, the four flower tiles, the four season tiles, and eight American joker tiles.
 - Winning hands are no longer four sets and a pair, but are instead determined by a Card of winning hands (which usually changes annually, depending on which Card you use).
 - Upon declaring a Kong or Quint, no replacement tiles are drawn.
 That is, hands are always exactly 13 tiles large before one's turn begins, winning on exactly 14.
 - Chow may not be declared.
 In fact, sequences of tiles are treated identically to sets of unrelated single tiles.
 - Quints may be declared, thanks to the existence of Jokers.
 - Flower declarations don't exist.
-Instead, flowers and seasons are all treated as identical flowers, and may form Pungs or Kongs or Quints.
+- Flowers and seasons are all treated as identical flowers, and may form Pungs or Kongs or Quints.
+Flowers may be discarded.

 ## Exposures

 - A Pung/Kong/Quint is specifically a set of three/four/five **identical** tiles.
+- All other groups of tiles are either singles, pairs, or sets of singles. (e.g. NEWS, 2025, 123)
 - An exposed Pung/Kong/Quint is called an "exposure".
-- All other groups of tiles are either singles, pairs, or sets of singles. (e.g. NEWS, 2025, 123)
+- Discarded tiles may be called for exposures and for Mah Jongg.
+They may not be called to form singles, pairs, or sets of singles.
+- When two players call the same discard, Mah Jongg takes precedence over an exposure.
+Ties are broken in favour of whoever is next in turn order.

 ## Jokers

 - Tiles that aren't jokers are called "naturals".
-- American jokers may be used only in Pungs, Kongs, or Quints (and never in singles, pairs, or sets of singles).
+- Jokers may be used only in Pungs, Kongs, or Quints (and never in singles, pairs, or sets of singles).
-- Jokers may be discarded, and discarded jokers may not be called for exposure or for Mah Jongg.
+- Jokers may be discarded, and discarded jokers may not be called for any reason (whether for exposure or for Mah Jongg).
-- An exposure must be made from a discarded natural, plus matching naturals/jokers from a player's hand.
 - As many jokers as desired may be used in a Pung/Kong/Quint, whether it is exposed/concealed.
 - Suppose a player has an exposure containing a joker.
 A player who has a (concealed) natural in their hand matching that exposure may, on their turn, swap their natural with that joker.
 (This includes swapping a natural from one's own hand with a joker from one's own exposure.)